aforward9600/pokemonpalette/README.md

 	- recoil damage from jump kicks or hurting oneself in confusion is now applied to user's substitute
   - healing moves work with restoring exactly 255 or 511 hp
   - light screen and reflect now have a cap of 999
-  - haze removing sleep/freeze will not prevent a multi-turn move from getting stuck
+  - Haze removing sleep/freeze will not prevent a multi-turn move from getting stuck
      - Fixed by allowing sleeping/frozen pkmn to use a move after haze restores them
      - on the plus size, haze now restores both opponent and user's status conditions as was intended in gen 1
+  - Haze resets the enemy and player toxic counter
   - Rest now does the following:
-     - also clears the toxic bit and toxic counter
+     - clears the toxic bit and toxic counter
-     - also undoes the stat-downs of burn and paralyze
+     - undoes the stat changes of burn and paralysis
   - fixed-damage moves (seismic toss, dragon rage, etc) can no longer critically hit
   - fixed-damage moves now obey type immunities
   - fixed-damage moves now ignore effectiveness text & sfx